Excerpt from the government of Ontario’s ‘Newsroom’

 Lakehead Roofing & Metal Cladding Ltd. pleaded guilty to failing to ensure that the fall arrest system was arranged to prevent a worker from falling to hit the ground or an object below the work.

 The fine was imposed by Justice of the Peace Philip Stanghetta.
 In addition to the fine, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Lakehead Roofing was found guilty of violating section 26.6(3) of the Ontario ‘Construction’ regulation 213/91 which states,
+Lakehead Roofing was found guilty of a contravention of section 26.6(3) of the Ontario ‘Construction’ regulation 213/91 which states,

 “The fall arrest system shall be arranged so that a worker cannot hit the ground or an object or level below the work.”

 It seems that the ‘Working at Heights’ training requirements are needed more than ever.
 Think about it, someone wearing fall protection greater than the fall distance.
 How stupid was that!
 Mind you, his employer should have “Fixed Stupid” with appropriate training and the employer would never have been hurt.